Private Equity fund holdings and factoring

 Décideurs.
 Can you tell us a little about Chateaudun Crédit.

 Thibaut Robet: Chateaudun Crédit is today the leading specialist factoring consultancy firm in Europe.
 We help French firms and international groups to implement the most effective possible accounts receivable financing solutions.
-Our work notably covers evaluation of financing potential and project management, from the tender process to the first financing.
+Our work notably covers evaluation of financing potential and project management, from the tender process to initial financing.
 This includes negotiation of terms and conditions, client risk management (credit insurance), team training and IT roll-out.

 What was 2020 like for Chateaudun Crédit?